 Actionable Steps to Find Your Perfect Width

 - Understand Your Riding Style.
 Are you mostly upright on a path, leaned over on a road bike, or in an aggressive aero position?
-This will guide the shape you need alongside the width.
+That will guide the shape you need alongside the width.

 Final Takeaway

 Your comfort and health on the bike are non-negotiable.
 Saddle width is the cornerstone of that comfort.
-It varies immensely among women of different body types, not because of hip size, but because of the unique architecture of your pelvis.
+It varies immensely among women of different body types—not because of hip size, but because of the unique architecture of your pelvis.

 Stop suffering through the trial-and-error of fixed-width saddles.
 Take the measurement, understand your needs, and seek out a solution that can be tailored to you—not the other way around.
 Your body will thank you with every pain-free mile.